Long-eared owl: Identification

 If seen well, an experienced observer is usually able to distinguish a long-eared owl by combination of its field marks, size and coloration.
-However, some potential owl species may be confused for them.
-The Stygian owl (Asio stygius) (which barely overlaps, perhaps in northern Mexico) is larger with partially bare toes and generally darker with inky and more boldly patterned plumage, with often nearly the enter facial mask appearing off-black.
+However, some species may be confused for them.
+The Stygian owl (Asio stygius) (which barely overlaps, perhaps in northern Mexico) is larger with partially bare toes and generally darker with more boldly patterned plumage, with nearly the entire facial mask appearing off-black.
 Tawny owls, which co-exist with long-eared owls in Eurasia, are unlikely to be mistaken given that they usually appear considerably rounder and bulkier overall (and are indeed slightly larger and much heavier), and possess a much broader, more rounded head.
 The tawny owl has no ear-tufts, eyes of blackish-brown colour and relatively shorter wings.
 In flight, tawny owls show well-fingered primaries (with five apparent emarginations) unlike the squared off wings of the long-eared owl.
-The Eurasian eagle-owl (Bubo bubo) is far larger and more massive than a long-eared owl with visibly more overdeveloped and powerful-looking feet and talons and a huge squared-off-looking head with the ear-tufts set nearer to the edge.
-The eagle-owl is often more heavily patterned on the crown and back with heavy blackish marking but has a less strongly demarcated (and shallower) facial disc when compared to the long-eared owl.
-In some parts of the wintering range, other eagle-owls may scarcely abut the wide range of long-eared owls in Eurasia (and perhaps northwestern Africa) but are usually distinguishable (similarly as in the Eurasian species) by size differences, plumage characteristics and, occasionally, habitat preferences.
-Asian fish owls, which are essentially a subset of eagle-owls, are generally also much larger than long-eared owls with tousled-looking ear-tufts, less variable coloring and often feathered over only part of their tarsi.
-In North America, great horned owls (Bubo virginianus), yet another type of eagle-owl in all but name, have a squarish head and more widely separated ear-tufts.
-Like other Bubo species, great horned owls are also perceptibly larger and more massively built than any long-eared owl (despite being smaller than the Eurasian eagle-owl).
+The Eurasian eagle-owl (Bubo bubo) is larger than a long-eared owl with more powerful-looking feet and talons and a huge squared-off-looking head with the ear-tufts set nearer to the edge.
+The eagle-owl is more heavily patterned on the crown and back with heavy blackish marking but has a less strongly demarcated (and shallower) facial disc when compared to the long-eared owl.
+In some parts of the wintering range, other eagle-owls may abut the wide range of long-eared owls in Eurasia (and perhaps northwestern Africa) but are usually distinguishable (similarly as in the Eurasian species) by size differences, plumage characteristics and, occasionally, habitat preferences.
+Asian fish owls, a subset of eagle-owls, are generally also much larger than long-eared owls with tousled-looking ear-tufts, less variable coloring and feathered over only part of their tarsi.
+In North America, great horned owls (Bubo virginianus), have a squarish head and more widely separated ear-tufts.
+Like other Bubo species, great horned owls are also larger than any long-eared owl.
 Great horned owls also have typically heavily barred, rather than streaked, underparts.
 Scops and screech owls are much smaller than long-eared owls, as well as differently marked (often with more individually varying overall coloring, i.e. from gray to brown to rufous) and usually having rather short ear-tufts.
-The Marsh owl (Asio capensis) (rare overlap, perhaps in northern Morocco) is generally brown with quite different-looking fine mottling or barring below and has brown eyes and tiny ear-tufts.
+The Marsh owl (Asio capensis) (rare overlap, perhaps in northern Morocco) is generally brown with fine mottling or barring below and has brown eyes and tiny ear-tufts.